wiretap-retro/EXT_BATT-3-6V-Version/README.md

 | SHORT | SHORT | Smoke |
 | OPEN  | OPEN  | Nothing |

 For 3V, populate the rear battery only.
 For 6V, populate both batteries.
+Negative battery terminal faces the PCB.

 ## Installation
 Plug the completed board into the EXT_BATT header.
 Several motherboards also use an INTERNAL/EXTERNAL jumper to select between the factory installed battery and the EXT_BATT header.